KushalNS/hello-world/README.md

 # hello-world
 Just another repository
-hello everyone I am one among I want to learn python.
+hello everyone I am one among all and I want to learn python.